krochkind/SingleLineComments/README.md

 After about 5 minutes of Googling to see if someone had a site to do that, I couldn’t find one so I figured I’d build my own.

-I added headers and footers:
+Then I decided to make it more robust, so I added the ability to give comments headers and footers:
 ```
 //-------------------//
 //----- Buttons -----//
 //-------------------//
 ```
-as well as the ability to have python comments:
+as well as Python-style comments:
 ```
 #######################
 ### Python Comments ###